BIGDummyHead/Dummy-Lib/README.md

     //find a TargetType in the target.dll
     TargetType typeTarg = new TargetType("Namespace.TypeName");

-    //make a usermethod with a name and IMethodCreater UserMethod yourMethod = new UserMethod(new MethodToInsert(), "AddNums");
+    //make a usermethod with a name and MethodCreator UserMethod yourMethod = new UserMethod(new MethodToInsert(), "AddNums");

     //let's add our method